zenaton/rfcs/new-syntax.md

 As a user, we can use this to display a status of processing.

-### Cancel command (Tasks and Workflows)

-Cancelling tasks are best effort (possible only when not yet sent to queues, and for repeated).

 ## Inside a workflow

 #### Scheduling in workflow